Denopia/haiku-maker/README.md

 Two bug were found during running.
 These were recognized to be related to small corpus.

+Sorry!
+The below list of libraries is more readable in "edit" mode.
+Or you can try 'Raw'.

 # packages in environment at /home/ittobor/anaconda3/envs/cc:
 #
 aiomas                    1.0.3                     <pip>